siddp95/fetch_assessment/README.md

 # Fetch Assessment
 Siddarth Puliyanda

-This repository contains the Data Analyst take home assessment for Fetch.
+This repository contains the take home assessment for the Senior Data Analyst, Beverage role at Fetch.

 File name: fetch_assessment.ipynb